 Does insurance cover compounded semaglutide?

 In most cases, no. Commercial health plans, Medicare, and Medicaid generally do not cover compounded medications, including compounded semaglutide, because compounded preparations are not FDA-approved final products and usually fall outside a plan's formulary.
 There are narrow exceptions, such as some plans that reimburse a compounded drug when a documented clinical need and a formulary gap exist, but this is uncommon for weight management.
 The practical reality for most patients is that compounded semaglutide is paid for out of pocket.
-The trade-off is that the cash price is often lower than the copay or full retail cost of brand-name semaglutide.
+That means asking your plan two questions before you decide anything: whether weight-management medication is covered at all, and what prior authorization would require.

 Does insurance cover compounded tirzepatide?

 Generally no, for the same reason as compounded semaglutide.
-Compounded tirzepatide is not an FDA-approved final product, so it is almost never on an insurance formulary.
-Patients typically pay cash.
-Because brand-name tirzepatide (Zepbound) lists around $1,086 a month and many plans exclude weight-loss drugs entirely or require prior authorization, the compounded cash price can still be the lower-cost route for people without strong coverage.
-The active pharmaceutical ingredient used in compounding is FDA-registered, but the compounded final product is not FDA-approved.
+Compounded tirzepatide is not an FDA-approved final product, so it is almost never on an insurance formulary, and patients typically pay cash.
+Ask your plan two things before you decide anything: whether weight-management medication is covered at all, and what prior authorization would require.
+The active pharmaceutical ingredient used in compounding meets United States Pharmacopeia (USP) standards, but the compounded final product is not FDA-approved.

 Why won't my insurance cover compounded GLP-1 medications?